-The aims of this research paper are to establish an association between BV and the nine most common causes of STIs (Chlamydia trachomatis, Ureaplasma spp, Mycoplasma genitalium, M.hominis, Trichomonas vaginalis, Neisserria gonorrhoeae, high-risk Human Papiloma Virus types (HR-HPV-16,18,31,33,35,39,45,51,52,56,58,59), Herpes simplex virus type 1 and 2 (HSV-1, HSV-2) and to examine if the presence of BV increases the probability of coinfection with any of the STIs microorganisms.
+The objectives of this research paper are to establish an association between BV and the nine most common causes of STIs (Chlamydia trachomatis, Ureaplasma spp., Mycoplasma genitalium, M. hominis, Trichomonas vaginalis, Neisseria gonorrhoeae, high-risk human papilloma virus types (HR-HPV-16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59), herpes simplex virus types 1 and 2 (HSV-1, HSV-2), and to examine if the presence of BV increases the probability of coinfection with any of the STI microorganisms.